sekaidotid/FFSUKI/README.md

 Copyright SEKAI.ID

+Thanks to :

-Thanks to FFmpeg for make very awesome video converter software (https://ffmpeg.org/)
+- FFmpeg for make very awesome video converter software (https://ffmpeg.org/)
+- All who contributed to this project